nicknotbeable/tristan/README.md

-#this is a project for the wed prog
+#this is a project for the web prog